uvicmakerlab/LongNowOfUlysses/English507/Logs/hansenLog.md

 ##3 April

 Today was breakthrough day.
 Yesterday, JS and the UVic Help Desk provided me with the mod for the .htaccess file that would allow me to access PHP 5 on the UVic server.
-Stupidly, when I edited the file, I wiped the original content, which controls permalinks, which killed two of the three pages on my localserver.
+Stupidly, when I edited the file, I wiped the original content which controls permalinks, killing two of the three pages on my localhost.
 Whoops.
 I Googled permalink code for Wordpress today, replaced the content, and reestablished my links (thank dog).

 However, I was faced with this message when I attempted to go to my site on the UVic server: